 The BEREC Office will continue to operate with the objective to increase its attractiveness in order to develop and retain its staff as far as possible and to ensure the selection of staff at an adequate level of expertise and seniority.
 Attention will be paid to implementation of policies for internal mobility and creation of a positive working environment, with a view to limit the turnover of key staff.
-To this end a social welfare programme will be launched in 2017, taking also into account the need to facilitate the integration of the staff in the host member state.
-In 2017 the BEREC Office will also start the necessary preparatory work to enhance the already existing training possibilities for languages after the end of the current service contract.
+To this end a social welfare programme will be launched in 2018, taking also into account the need to facilitate the integration of the staff in the host member state.
+In 2017 the BEREC Office started the necessary preparatory work to enhance the already existing training possibilities following the adoption of new implementing rules on learning and development, which will became effective in 2018.
+Towards this scenario, a new service contract for the provision of language trainings to the staff will be signed.
 The HR area will be enhanced with a view to provide further services to the staff.
 In 2016 the BEREC Office signed a SLA for the use of the Sysper2, which is the HR management information system of the EC and the new EC learning management system - EU-LEARN.
-In 2017 the BEREC Office will start digitalisation of all paper HR files with a view to migration to Sysper2 and putting it into operation as of 2018.
+In 2018 the BEREC Office will start digitalisation of all paper HR files with a view to migration to Sysper2 and putting it into operation as of 2018.
 To ensure smooth migration to Sysper2 and to offer better HR services to the staff the BEREC Office plans to establish a contract for the provision of HR technical services in support to the HR function.